bobozaur/dbus-cec/rpi-tv-cec/README.md

 ## Installation

 The project is packaged as a Debian (`.deb`) package.
-The package installs the `dbus-cec` binary, the D-Bus configuration file, and a systemd service.
+The package installs the `rpi-tv-cec` binary, the D-Bus configuration file, and a systemd service.

 The package depends on `libcec6` and `libp8-platform2`, which should be installed on the system.